MicrosoftDocs/learn/learn-pr/cela-accessibility/hardware-devices/includes/02-hardware-components.md

 ### Button height

 For this module, the term button height refers to the difference in height between the top of the button and its surrounding material.
-Ask yourself -- Is the button raised, or is it completely flush with the rest of the device?
+Ask yourself, is the button raised, or is it completely flush with the rest of the device?

 Buttons that are flush  with the surrounding device material can create accessibility barriers.
 For users without vision, buttons may be located through touch.
-Buttons that are flush with their surrounding may not be tactilely discernable.
+Buttons that are flush with their surrounding may not be discernable by touch.
 If the user cannot find the button, they cannot use it to perform the desired action.
 Buttons that are raised from the surface of the device can help with the discoverability of the button location.

 Design for accidental activation should be balanced with removing accessibility barriers when determining button height.
 Buttons should be discoverable and pressable for players with disabilities.